Wuwei Tai Chi

 Donna Liu WuweiTaichi-YWCA donnamliu[at]gmail.com

-Aaron Craelius Kingston, NJ Branch aaroncraelius[at]gmail.com
+Aaron Craelius Great Barrington, MA Branch aaroncraelius[at]gmail.com

-Anita Adhitya Perth, Australia Branch wuwei.anita[at]gmail.com
+Anita Adhitya Perth, Australia Branch taichi[at]anitaadhitya.com

 Lior Silberman Vancouver, Canada Branch lior3.1415[at]gmail.com